yjg30737/pyqt-frameless-window/README.md

 `python -m pip install pyqt-frameless-window==0.0.61`

 ## Class Overview
+### Recommend to use `FramelessWidget`, the others have multiple inheritance, so it can cause unexpected problem (haven't found any so far, though)
 * FramelessWidget(hint=None) - frameless QWidget
 * FramelessDialog(hint=None) - frameless QDialog
 * FramelessMainWindow(hint=None) - frameless QMainWindow